strace - trace system calls and signals

 SIGCHLD and SIGTTOU.
 In some cases, the bit-set is so full

-that printing out the unset elements is more valuable.
+that it is more valuable to print the unset elements.
 In that case, the

 sigprocmask(SIG_UNBLOCK, ~[], NULL) = 0